-When your baby wants to feed non-stop or bunch several feedings at a time, then your baby is cluster feeding.
+When your baby wants to feed non-stop or bunch several feedings at a time, the phenomenon is referred to as cluster feeding (1).
 Your baby will mostly cluster feed during the initial months after birth, and it is a normal phenomenon.

 During cluster feeding, a baby is fussy and wants to latch on and off on the mother’s breast.
 Cluster feeding a newborn baby usually occurs during the evenings but in some babies, the requirement may be throughout the day.